Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/searching.md

 2. Once you are satisfied with your criteria, click **Search**.
 The corresponding matching products are displayed.

+The **Reset** button will remove the selected criteria and refresh the product list to the one visible by the user.

 Click **Basic search** to return to the search bar at any time.

 #### Refine your findings with filters